chandramouleswaran/Wide/README.md

 Wide comes with two modules:

 * Core module (Required)
+ * Used for customizable splash screen
+ * Used for Menus (supports regular menus with icon, checkable menus)
+ * Used for Toolbar (menu view model can be reused for toolbars)
+ * Used for Statusbar (in development)
 * Logger module (For the logging tool)

 ### What projects use Wide?